 Meanwhile, make the maple cream cheese dip.
 Whip the cream cheese, with maple syrup, fold it with the whipped cream, and voila!
 The dip is the perfect pairing and adds extra creamy sweetness to the bread.

 Bake the sweet bread until the bottoms are golden brown.
 Since the dough is already golden brown, it's hard to tell when they're done baking.
-So instead of the looking at the top of the cinnasticks, turn them around.
+So instead of looking at the top of the cinnasticks, turn them around.
 They should be done when the bottoms are beautifully browned.

 Finish the breadsticks with a touch more cinnamon sugar butter and let them cool slightly.
 Serve the pumpkin cinnasticks warm with a generous serving of the maple cream cheese dip.